flare-foundation/flare-ai-kit/README.md

 SDK for building **verifiable AI Agents** on Flare using Confidential Space.

-Create AI applications where data integrity, privacy, and computation provenance are cryptographically guaranteed via Trusted Execution Environments (TEEs) and verifiable on the Flare network.

-> **⚠️ Note: Under active development ⚠️**
+> [!WARNING]
 >
 > Flare AI Kit is currently under active development (pre-release/alpha stage).
+>
-Interfaces, APIs, and functionalities may change frequently and potentially in backward-incompatible ways before a stable release.
-Use with caution.
+> Interfaces, APIs, and functionalities may change frequently and potentially in backward-incompatible ways before a stable release.
+> Use with caution.

 ## ✨ Goals & Features